Wafelowski/Learn2-Dark/README.md

 Learn2, but Dark! is a customized version of the default [Learn2 with GitSync](https://github.com/hibbitts-design/grav-theme-learn2-dark) theme.
 Includes selectable visual styles.

+#### Differences between Learn2 with GitSync and Learn2, but Dark!
+- Darkened Notices
+- Darkened Shortcode UI
+- Option to hide History
+- LangSwitcher support

 ![Learn2 with Git Sync](screenshot.jpg)

 # Installation